Expanding Small-Scale Datasets with Guided Imagination: Related Work

-\textbf{Learning with synthetic images.} {Training models with synthetic images is a promising direction~\citep{jahanian2021generative}.} {DatasetGANs}~\citep{zhang2021datasetgan,li2022bigdatasetgan} explore GAN models~\citep{isola2017image,esser2021taming} to generate images for segmentation model training.
-However, as the generated images are without labels, they need manual annotations on generated images to train a label generator for annotating synthetic images.
-In contrast, our dataset expansion aims to expand a real small dataset to a larger labeled one in a fully automatic manner, without involving human annotators.
-This work does not explore designing more advanced generative models as it is not our focus, and we leave the discussion on image synthesis to Appendix~\ref{app_related_work} for reference.
+\textbf{Learning with synthetic images.} Training with synthetic data is a promising direction~\cite{he2023is,jahanian2021generative,zhou2023dataset}.
+For example, {DatasetGANs}~\cite{li2022bigdatasetgan,zhang2021datasetgan} explore GAN models~\cite{esser2021taming,isola2017image} to generate images for segmentation model training.
+However, they require a sufficiently large dataset for in-domain GAN training, which is not feasible in small-data scenarios.
+Also, as the generated images are without labels, they need manual annotations on generated images to train a label generator for annotating synthetic images.
+Similarly, many recent studies~\cite{azizi2023synthetic,bao2021random,gu2023compodiff,kong2019active,sandfort2019data,wang2022unsupervised,wu2023diffumask,yu2019ea} also explored generative models to generate new data for model training.
+However, these methods cannot ensure that the synthesized data bring sufficient new information and accurate labels for the target small datasets.
+Moreover, training GANs from scratch~\cite{bao2021random,kong2019active,sandfort2019data,wang2022unsupervised,yu2019ea}, especially with very limited data, often fails to converge or produce meaningful results.
+In contrast, our dataset expansion aims to expand a small dataset into a larger labeled one in a fully automatic manner without involving human annotators.
+As such, our method emerges as a more effective way to expand small datasets.

-\textbf{Data augmentation.} Data augmentation has been widely used to improve the generalization of DNNs~\citep{shorten2019survey}, which typically generates new images with manually specified rules, \emph{e.g.}, image manipulation~\citep{yang2022image}, image erasing~\citep{devries2017improved,zhong2020random}, image mixup~\citep{zhang2020does,hendrycks2019augmix}, and learning to select from a set of transformations for augmentation~\citep{cubuk2019autoaugment,cubuk2020randaugment}.
-Despite their effectiveness in some applications, most augmentation methods apply pre-defined transformations to enrich datasets, which only locally varies the pixel values of images and cannot generate images with highly diversified contents.
-Moreover, most methods cannot guarantee the effectiveness of the augmented samples for model training.
-As a result, they cannot effectively address the issue of lack of information in small datasets, and their efficiency of dataset expansion is low.
-In comparison, our GIF framework leverages powerful generative models trained on large datasets and guides them to generate more informative and diversified images, and thus can expand datasets more efficiently.
-More discussions on data augmentation are provided in Appendix~\ref{app_related_work}.
+\textbf{Data augmentation.} Augmentation employs manually specified rules, such as image manipulation~\cite{yang2022image}, erasing~\cite{devries2017improved,zhong2020random}, mixup~\cite{hendrycks2019augmix,zhang2020does,zhang2021unleashing}, and transformation selection~\cite{cubuk2019autoaugment,cubuk2020randaugment} to boost model generalization~\cite{shorten2019survey}.
+Despite certain benefits, these methods enrich images by pre-defined transformations, which only locally vary the pixel values of images and cannot generate images with highly diversified content.
+Moreover, the effectiveness of augmented data is not always guaranteed due to random transformations.
+In contrast, our approach harnesses generative models trained on large datasets and guides them to generate more informative and diversified images, thus resulting in more effective and efficient dataset expansion.
+For additional related studies, please refer to Appendix~\ref{app_related_work}.